Dean Winchester: Preseries

-Dean Winchester was born on January 24, 1979 to John and Mary Winchester in Lawrence, Kansas.
+Dean Winchester was born on January 24, 1979, to John and Mary Winchester in Lawrence, Kansas.
 He is the couple's first child, four years older than his younger brother, Sam.
 He is named after his maternal grandmother, Deanna Campbell.

 On November 2, 1983, Mary was killed in Sam's nursery by the demon Azazel, and in the ensuing fire Dean was tasked with carrying Sam out to safety while John unsuccessfully tried to rescue Mary.
 Since then, Dean has felt responsible for Sam and was always given the job to take care of him while they were growing up.

 John began investigating the cause of Mary's death and learned about supernatural creatures and the people who hunted them.
 John became a hunter himself, and trained Dean to be one as well, though both hid the supernatural from Sam until he was 8 years old.
 The Winchesters constantly moved around the country, living in motels and the homes of John's friends.
 Dean was left to look after Sam with John being continuously absent during their childhood.
 When Dean was 16, he was arrested for stealing and spent time in a boys' home where he had the opportunity to go to a regular school, though eventually Dean chose to return to Sam.

 Prior to the pilot of the series, Sam left to pursue his own life away from the supernatural.
 John held a grudge against Sam as he felt Sam had abandoned them, while Sam also held a grudge due to the huge argument prior to Sam leaving.
 John and Dean continued to hunt together and traveled throughout the United States.

 Dean is known for handling a large number of weapons.
 His signature looks are black boots, a dark leather jacket and dark flannel shirts with dark blue jeans.
 He is also known for driving a signature black 1967 Chevrolet Impala, which he occasionally sleeps in, and he has a huge stash of weaponry in the trunk.

 Series

 Season 1

 Dean is 26 years old when the series begins and has been allowed by John to hunt by himself.
-In the first episode, Dean goes to Sam (who is away at college), whom he hasn't seen for a few years, and asks for help finding John, who has gone missing.
+In the first episode, Dean goes to Sam (who is away at college), whom he has not seen for a few years, and asks for help finding John, who has gone missing.
 The pair are initially unsuccessful, and at the end of the first episode, Sam's girlfriend Jessica Moore dies the same way their mother did.
 Sam joins Dean on the road, hunting various supernatural creatures, tracking down their father and searching for the culprit behind the deaths of their mother and Jessica.
 After eventually reuniting with their father and coming into possession of the Colt, they prepare to strike back against Azazel, a powerful demon with yellow eyes.